Employer Partner Program

-- The experience has a defined beginning and end, and a job description with desired qualifications.
+- The experience has a defined beginning and end as well as a job description with desired qualifications.

-- There are clearly defined learning objectives/goals related to the professional goals of the student's academic coursework.
+- There are clearly defined learning objectives related to the professional goals of the student's academic coursework.

-- There is supervision by a professional with expertise and educational and/or professional background in the field of the experience.
+- There is supervision by a professional with expertise and educational and/or professional background in the field.